 The waterfalls are located in Borgarfjörður the West part of Iceland about 118,5 km away from Reykjavík.
 It is close to other incredible sights including Húsafell and the historical Reykholt once home to the poet and historian Snorri Sturluson.

 GPS coordinates of Hraunfossar: 64.7029° N, 20.9772° W

 Driving from Reykjavík to Hraunfossar will take about an hour and a half.
 Getting there is easy and the way is well marked.
 The drive will take you through Mosfellsbær, past the beautiful Mt.
 Esja, and through the undersea tunnel Hvalfjarðargöng.
 You will pass the aluminum plant at Grundartangi, Mt.
 Akrafjall, and onwards to Borgarfjörður.

 At the bridge crossing to Borgarnes, you will make a right turn inland driving through the stunning countryside for about 55 kilometers.
 Past Kleppjárnsreykir and Reykholt until you reach Hraunfossar.

 Hallmundarhraun is named after a giant that lived in the Lava field names Hallmundur.
 This sort of naming is very common in Iceland giving a clue to how important folklore and mythical creatures have been in the culture.

-The Lava field is very young, formed after the settlement of Iceland.
-This is known because the first set layer underneath the lava field is ash called the “settlement ash” known to have settled in similar times as Skallagrímur and other Vikings traveled in the Borgarfjörður region for the first time.
+The Lava field is very young.
+It was formed after the settlement of Iceland.
+You can view how long it is because the first layer underneath the lava field is ash called the “settlement ash.”
+This ash is known to have appeared when Vikings traveled in the Borgarfjörður region for the first time.

 Litter!
 It’s very important that you don’t litter whilst exploring remote paradise.
 It is extremely clean and untouched and we would like to keep it that way.